qin-guan/study-harder/docs/np/ict/matt/basic-static-analysis.md

 # Basic Static Analysis

+!!! warning

+    The content is still WIP, please come back at another time!

 ## Malware Fingerprint
 First step to analyse a suspicious file is to scaen the file using an Antivirus Virus (AV) scanner.
 Using the scanner, it should look out for these things:
 1. File Signatures